 CAP joined the “war on drugs” in 1986 when, pursuant to congressional authorization, CAP signed an agreement with the U.S. Air Force and U.S. Customs Service offering CAP resources to help stem the flow of drugs into and within the United States.

-Florida CAP noted for natural disasters, SAR
+Florida Wing noted for response to natural disasters, Search and Rescue

 When hurricanes bear down on the Gulf Coast, Florida Wing members are often among the first called to help.
 During Hurricane Donna in 1960, wing members provided emergency and communication capabilities, flew with the U.S. Coast Guard to survey damage and transported typhoid vaccine.
 When Hurricane Camille hit nine years later, wing members worked with Civil Defense to establish ground radio networks throughout the Gulf Coast region.